 The school will hold a waiting list for the Autumn Term following the September entry.

 Years 8 to 10

 Occasionally vacancies occur in other years, for example due to family relocation.
-Applications should reach the school by 1st February 2018.
+Applications should reach the school by 1st February in the academic year prior to admission.
 Where vacancies occur, a recent report is sought on all pupils who have applied for a place.
 Those who apply are tested in the school on a set date in the Spring or Summer term.
 The tests seek to establish whether the applicant can sustain the pace of the school's classroom education and has sufficient knowledge and understanding to undertake the relevant year group's existing programmes of study.
 The tests are in English, Mathematics and Science.